-Subject to sections 10.5.1 and 10.5.3 to 10.5.5, a service transfer from one retailer to another, including a transfer from or to an SSS provider, shall only take effect on the date of an actual meter read.
-Despite the requested service transfer date set out in a STR, where the STR is received by the distributor twenty days or less before the next schedule meter read for the customer, the distributor shall not be obligated to change service provider until the scheduled meter read following the next scheduled meter read.
+Subject to sections 10.5.1 and 10.5.3 to 10.5.5, a service transfer from one retailer to another, including a transfer from or to an SSS provider, shall only take effect on the date of an actual meter read Despite the requested service transfer set out in an STR, a distributor may specify in its Service Agreement with a competitive retailer a number of days prior to any next scheduled meter read where, if a distributor receives an STR requesting a change in service provider less than the number of days specified in the Service Agreement before the next scheduled meter read, the distributor is not obligated to change service provider until the scheduled meter read following the next scheduled meter read.
+The number of days specified in the Service Agreement shall not exceed twenty business days before the next scheduled meter read.
 The requesting party may request the distributor to schedule a special meter read.